Mijat Marić

 Mijat Marić (born 30 April 1984) is a Swiss former footballer of Croatian descent, who played as a defender.

 Career

 Marić started his career at AC Lugano of Ticino, an Italian speaking region.
 After the bankrupt of the club, he joined FC Malcantone Agno.
 In summer 2003 he joined FC St. Gallen of Swiss Super League.
 He played 2 matches for the club before left on loan to FC Luzern until December 2007.

 In March 2007, he signed a 3-year contract with Bari on free transfer, effective on 1 July 2008.

-After not getting to playing any matches for Bari at Serie B, he left for K.A.S.
+After not getting to play any matches for Bari at Serie B, he left for K.A.S.
 Eupen of Belgian Second Division.

 He played one year in K.A.S.
 Eupen and was voted for the best player in second tier of Belgium football.

 In August 2018, Maric returned to Lugano after 10 years playing abroad.